groundlight/getting_started/README.md

 ## Your First Groundlight Application
 This example application uses Groundlight to answer the question: "Is the door open?".
 The application takes a picture from a camera connected to your computer every 10 seconds, and sends it to Groundlight for processing.

-1. Create a Groundlight account at [https://app.groundlight.ai/](https://app.groundlight.ai/).
+1. Create a free Groundlight account at [https://app.groundlight.ai/](https://app.groundlight.ai/).
 2. Create an API token by clicking on your account name in the top right corner, and then clicking on "API Tokens".
 Alternatively, you can click [here](https://app.groundlight.ai/reef/my-account/api-tokens) to go to the page directly.
 3. Paste your API token into the `GROUNDLIGHT_API_TOKEN` variable in the `.env` file (make sure you do not check this file into version control, as it contains your secret API token).
 4. Ensure your computer has a camera, either a built in webcam or a USB camera.
 The application will automatically detect your camera.
 If you are on a Mac, the application might detect your iPhone as your primary webcam.
 See the notes in `setup.py` for how to change this to your built in webcam, if desired.